Among the numerous technical analysis tools available, the Ichimoku Cloud stands out as a comprehensive and versatile indicator

 Both of these are used for entries whenever they cross.
 This system is the same as the moving averages crossover.

-To use these for entries, the crossover is used to initiate a position similar to a moving average crossover.
+To use these for entries, the crossover initiates a position similar to a moving average crossover.

 - When the tenkan crosses the kijun upwards, you go long.